List of tallest buildings in Los Angeles: Map of tallest buildings

 The maps below show the location of buildings taller than 300 feet (91.4 m) in Los Angeles in its primary high-rise neighborhoods.
 Each marker is numbered by height and colored by the decade of the building's completion.

 Downtown Los Angeles

 Downtown Los Angeles contains the majority of high-rises in the city.
-This map is covers a smaller area than the two maps shown further below.
+This map covers a smaller area than the two maps shown further below.

 Koreatown and Mid-Wilshire

 In the central region of Los Angeles, high-rises are mostly clustered around Wilshire Boulevard, which mainly runs east-west in this area.

 Westside

 In the map below, Century City is shown on the right.

 Tallest buildings

 This list ranks Los Angeles skyscrapers that stand at least 300 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year a building was completed.
 Buildings tied in height are sorted by year of completion, and then alphabetically.